 - Communication and stakeholder plans

-The activities in the EOR Delivery Programme will be monitored by OGA and reviewed by the MER UK Asset Stewardship Board and updated as necessary.
+The activities in the EOR Delivery Programme will be monitored by OGA and reviewed by the North Sea Transition Asset Stewardship Board and updated as necessary.

 The Oil and Gas Authority (OGA) has published a comprehensive lessons learned document to help encourage oil and gas operators to use polymer technology to enhance oil recovery (EOR) from UK oil fields.